 |English Composition 1 & 2||6||9|

-Three (3) recommendation forms from professional, and or academic sources are required to be completed and sent through PharmCAS.
+Three (3) recommendation forms are required as part of the PharmCAS application.
+Letters submitted in lieu of completing the form will not be accepted.
 The applicant should seek recommendations attesting to his/her academic performance (academic recommendation) or on the applicant's professional skills and potential for success in a rigorous professional degree program (professional recommendation).

-All candidates invited for an interview must attend the interview in person.
-The on-site interview process is designed to assess the applicant's knowledge of the profession, maturity, communication and ability to perform in a positive, professional manner when working with others.
-In addition to an individual interview, the candidate will write an essay on an assigned topic.
-In order to further assess interpersonal communication skills, candidates will be observed in a problem-solving group activity.
-To be considered for admission, applicants must participate in the on-site interview process.
+The onsite interview process is designed to assess the applicant's knowledge of the profession, communication and ability to perform in a positive, professional manner when working with others.
+In addition to an individual interview, the candidate will write an essay on an assigned topic, and will be observed in a problem-solving group activity to further assess interpersonal communication skills.
+To be considered for admission, applicants must participate in the onsite interview process.